 All awards granted under the different share-based compensation plans were classified as equity-settled share-based payments.
 If applicable, grants in the form of stock options are valued using a Cox-Rubinstein binomial tree model.
 In addition to the share-based compensation plans for selected employees, On granted share-based compensation in connection with a service, license, and investment agreement.
+The Long Term Incentive Plan (LTIP) 2021 as well as the plan for Compensation of non-executive members of the Board of Directors of On (BoD) 2019 are currently the only share-based compensation plans that remain active and will see additional grants in the periods following the period ended December 31, 2023.
+These plans foresee grants either in the form of performance stock units (PSUs) or restricted stock units (RSUs).
+PSUs are subject to the achievement of certain performance criteria and require plan participants to provide services during this period, whereas RSUs are only conditional on the provision of services by the plan participant during the vesting period.

-As at December 31, 2022, On has recognized an increase in equity in the balance sheet of CHF 38.3 million (December 31, 2021: CHF 183.2 million) for share-based compensation.
-The expense for 2022 amounts to CHF 33.8 million (2021: CHF 198.5 million).
+As at December 31, 2023, On has recognized an increase in equity in the balance sheet of CHF 27.3 million (December 31, 2022: CHF 38.3 million) for share-based compensation.
+In 2023, the Company recognized share-based compensation expense in the amount of CHF 31.8 million (2022: CHF 33.8 million), of which CHF 24.4 million related to the LTIP 2021 plan and CHF 7.4 million to the other plans (2022: CHF 32.7 million related to the LTIP 2020 plan and CHF 1.1 million to the other plans).